hosseinv93/rGB/README.md

 # Usage instructions
 To use this potential in your simulation, use `pair_style rgayberne gamma upsilon mu cutoff`. `gamma`, `upsilon`, `mu` are re the same as the explained one in LAMMPS manual. `cutoff` is automatically set to the position of the original Gay-Berne potential minimum.
 To satisfy LAMMPS, assign a large number to `cutoff`.
 For example, two times of the major diameter of the ellipsoids.

-# Citing this plugin

-If you have used this plugin, please use the following citations:

-Name of paper and citation [link to paper when we know](https://github.com/hosseinv93/rGB).